Amazing Places to Visit in New Zealand

 Wellington

-Wellington is the capital of New Zealand and has the parliament and also a great cable car ride with views over the city.
+Wellington is the capital of New Zealand and a scenic city to visit.
+Wellington is home to the New Zealand parliament and it has lots of tourism attractions include the iconic red cable car which offers spectacular views over the city.

 South Island